dmbarbour/wikilon/docs/AboutABC.md

 * copy lazily, by need
 * evaluate final values

-By first rewriting the outer program, we have some opportunity to apply annotations or drop conditional operations.
-By evaluating before copying a value, we avoid rework.
+By first rewriting the outer program, we have some opportunity to apply annotations or drop values representing conditional paths.
+By evaluating before copying, we avoid creating rework (it's easy for a runtime to track whether an object is already evaluated).
 By copying only if there is demand (e.g. via `a` or `b`), we avoid unnecessarily replicating data in the output.
 Deep evaluation of final values is useful for data extraction and efficient further evaluation.

 The basic evaluation strategy may be tuned by annotations.

 ### Arity Annotations